 Although I do like digging my teeth into good quality food, sometimes it comes at a relatively high price and with the tough economic times, saving money is a priority.

-It is for this very same reason that many people are huge fans of happy hours; you get to sample delicious foods and treats for discounted prices.
+It is for this very same reason that many people are huge fans of happy hours; you get to sample delicious foods and treats at discounted prices.
 Roy’s is one restaurant that has incorporated the concept of happy hour.

 Roy’s restaurant is the brainchild of Chef Roy Yamaguchi, a winner of the James Beard Foundation Award.
 Interestingly, Roy’s first opened its doors in 1988 in Honolulu Hawaii and had since expanded to more than 25 locations around the world with more than 20 in the United States alone.